If the list below doesn't contain the answer to the questions that you have, please don't hesitate to contact us and we'll get back to you right away.

 Parking is available in both Telluride and Mountain Village.
 We encourage guests to park and take advantage of the free gondola to travel between the two towns.

 What are the box office hours of operation?

 The Festival Box Office is located at 300 E Pacific Street.
-The Festival Box Office is open during the week of the Festival, and its hours of operation are TBA.
-Please check back for details!
+The Festival Box Office is open during the week of the Festival, and its hours of operation are:

 Can I exchange or return my ticket?